apache/mxnet/docs/how_to/distributed_training.md

 This is faster than `dist_sync' because it reduces expensive communication between GPU and CPU, but it increases memory usage on GPU.

 - `dist_async_device` : The analogue of `dist_sync_device` but in asynchronous mode.

-#### Batch sizes
-Note that during distributed training, batch size refers to the batch size on one machine.
-If there are `n` machines, and batch size is `b`, then distributed training behaves like single node training with batch size `n*b`.
-Also note that if there are g gpus on a single machine, then the batch size on each gpu would be `b/g`

 #### Distribution of parameter arrays
 Each server doesn't necessarily store all the parameter arrays.